 Disciplinary proceedings are an inquiry for the protection of the courts, the public, and the profession.
 "Absent a specific showing of actual prejudice, this Court will focus upon the merits of disciplinary proceedings, as should the attorneys participating in those cases."
 In re Cupples, 952 S.W.2d 226, 232-33 (Mo. banc 1997).
 Respondent has been accorded ample due process through months of hearings before the bankruptcy court, and years of appellate proceedings before the district court and court of appeals.
 Facts have been established that are binding on Respondent in this disciplinary proceeding, leaving only the legal issues of whether the facts constitute rule violations and, if so, the appropriate sanction.
-Informant urges the Court to conclude Respondent has violated the rules enumerated in the information and Informant's brief and order, in light of Respondent's extensive disciplinary history, indefinitely suspend Respondent's license with no leave to apply for reinstatement for a minimum of eighteen months.
+Informant urges the Court to conclude Respondent has violated the rules enumerated in the information and Informant's brief and order Respondent's license indefinitely suspended with no leave to apply for reinstatement for one year.